-Rate Of C-Sections Is Rising At An 'Alarming' Rate
+Rate Of C-Sections Is Rising At An 'Alarming' Rate, Report Says

 The rate of cesarean sections around the world is increasing at an "alarming" rate, reported an international team of doctors and scientists on Thursday.

 Since 1990, C-sections have more than tripled from about 6 percent of all births to 21 percent, three studies report in The Lancet.
-And there's no "signs of slowing down," the researchers write in a commentary about the studies.
+And there are no "signs of slowing down," the researchers write in a commentary about the studies.

 C-sections now outnumber vaginal deliveries in parts of southeast Europe, Latin America and China.
 Even in poor countries, the rates can be extremely high at clinics.
-For example, in Bangladesh, fewer than 60 percent of births occur at a clinic, but when they do, about 65 percent of them are C-sections.
+For example, in Bangladesh, less than 60 percent of births occur at a clinic, but when they do, about 65 percent of them are C-sections.

-In private clinics, the rates can be even higher.
-For example, in Brazil, 80 to 90 percent of births in private clinics are now C-sections, compared to about 30 to 40 percent of births in public hospitals.
+The rates can be even higher in private clinics.
+For example, in Brazil, 80-90 percent of births in private clinics are now C-sections, compared with about 30-40 percent of births in public hospitals.

 Such high rates are due mainly to an increase of elective C-sections, says Salimah Walani, the vice president of global programs at March of Dimes, a U.S. maternal and child health organization.
 "The procedure is done when it is not really necessary or indicated," she says.